Mix-and-Match Budget Project for High School Consumer Math

 There are 576 possible career/home/car/habit combinations!
 I included 2 sample answer keys-- one for a budget-friendly lifestyle and one for the most expensive lifestyle.
 Which will your students choose?

 I made this project for high school students who are taking a consumer math class.
+It has also been added to the consumer math curriculum into the budget folder.
 A few teachers have mentioned having looked it over and that they felt it would also work for middle school students.
 The math is all based on percentages, so if your students have already learned how to calculate percentages, the project should work for them, even if they are not yet in high school.

 Budget Project